andrewjamesandreas/Private-Market-Fund-Predictions/readme.txt

-This is a README for the Coller Capital Data Scientist take home test.

-In the folder you should find a ipynb of the same name as well as a utils.py, a test.py file and a saved model.
+In the folder you should find a ipynb as well as a utils.py, a test.py file and a saved model.

-- Coller Capital - Data Scientist - Take Home Test (ipynb): The notebook containing the analysis.
+- Notebook (ipynb): The notebook containing the analysis.
 Contains commentary so hopefully it should make reading the code easier.
 - utils (.py): File containing the utility functions used throughout the analysis
 - tests (.py): File containing some tests for the analysis
 - saved model (JSON): JSON file of the best model that has been saved.